Curacao defeats Taiwan in Little League World Series semifinal | TSN

 Chen threw the ball back to Fan, but it was another overthrow and Nasir scored from first, making it a 2-0 game.

+It has been the runner-up three times since and has five players and the coaching staff back from last year’s champs of the international bracket.
+Everett said he came back to win it all.

+“Last year, I was here, and I was hungry for it because it was my first time,” Everett said.
+“It didn’t go so well.
+We came here, we ate the cake, but we didn’t eat the cherry.
+Now we got to eat everything.”

 Taiwan dominated the LLWS from 1969 to 1996, winning 17 times, but has not won the tournament since.
-It made the championship in 2009 under manager Lee Cheng-Ta, who also managed this year’s club.
+It made the championship in 2009 under Cheng-Ta, who also managed this year’s club.

+“Throughout my coaching career, I understand that these are kids,” Cheng-Ta said.
+“You cannot expect them to be adults or like the MLB.
+They are not stable, and you can’t put the blame on them.
+They are just kids.”

+Through three innings the starting pitchers dominated.
+The first hit of the game came in the top of the fourth when Wu Yun-Hsi got Taiwan’s only hit all day as he bunted, the ball popped up between third and home, and no one from Curacao could retrieve it before he ran to first.